Ferry transport in Queensland: History & former ferries

 Travellers between Ipswich and Brisbane, prior to the opening of the Indooroopilly rail bridge in 1876, would travel by train to Oxley Point (renamed Riverton in 1888, and replaced by Chelmer Station, just to the south, in 1889), catch the ferry across the river then finish their journey by coach.
 On 11 June 1891 the ferry service was interrupted as a result of floodwaters.
 Increasing motor traffic meant the Indooroopilly ferry was perceived as overtaxed and local associations and bodies as far away as Ipswich formed a bridge league, headed by the president of the Graceville progress association, Walter Taylor.
 They wanted the Chelmer-Indooroopilly ferry service replaced by a road bridge and they won their battle, the ferry continued to operate until the opening of the Walter Taylor Bridge on 14 February 1936.

 At Queensport Road, Murarrie was a vehicular ferry named the James Holt that was launched in 1966 by the Lord Mayor Clem Jones who named it after the architect of Brisbane's Story Bridge, Sir James Holt, as he believed that great people should be remembered.
 The James Holt was built by Evans Deakin for £192,000, was 169' and powered by 3 twin Rolls-Royce diesel marine engines.
 The ferry was launched on 7 November 1964 by the Lady Mayoress.
 The ferry's trials were delayed by several months as the propellers did not arrive from Scotland due to a massive fire at the factory.
 The ferry contract was awarded to Moreton Tug & Barge Company.
-The James Holt ferry officially went into service on Monday 7 February 1966 at the south bank berth on Queensport Road and was manned by a crew of three and had deck accommodation to hold up to 36 vehicles.
+The James Holt ferry officially went into service on Monday 7 February 1966 at the south bank berth on Queensport Road and was crewed by a complement of three and had deck accommodation to hold up to 36 vehicles.
 After the completion of the Gateway Bridge on 11 January 1986 the James Holt ferry was no longer needed and it was retired from service.
 Not long after its retirement as a ferry, it underwent an extensive refit and found a new role as the party boat known as "The Island".

 In 1842, with the creation of a by-law John Williams an early Brisbane trader was awarded the contract at 45 pounds a year to operate a ferry service between Russell Street, South Brisbane, and Queen's Wharf, Brisbane, located in the vicinity of the nowadays Queens Wharf Road, Brisbane.
 It was locally known as the "Time Killer" due to its slowness.
 After commencing operation in 1843 it went in and out of service as successive Victoria Bridges were built and lost to the waters of the river.
 In the two references in this section different locations are given for the operation of John Williams' ferry service called the "Time Killer".